TheMulhima/Lumafly/README.md

 There are currently 4 settings that can be changed in Scarab

-- Automatically remove unused dependencies (Default: No) - Do you want scarab to remove mods that are listed as dependencies of mods that are now being uninstalled.
+- Automatically remove unused dependencies (Default: No) - Do you want lumafly to remove mods that are listed as dependencies of mods that are now being uninstalled.
-- Warn before removing a dependent mod (Default: Yes) - Do you want scarab to warn before disabling or uninstalling a mod that is listed as a required dependency of an installed and enabled mod which could cause it to not function correctly.
+- Warn before removing a dependent mod (Default: Yes) - Do you want lumafly to warn before disabling or uninstalling a mod that is listed as a required dependency of an installed and enabled mod which could cause it to not function correctly.
 - Use custom modlinks (Default: No) - Do you want Scarab to load its mod list from another source other than the [official modlinks](https://github.com/hk-modding/modlinks).
 Enabling this will give you the prompt for the custom modlinks URI.
 - Game Path - Which install of the game do you want Scarab to modify.